Join our newsletter for updates and exclusive content!

 • Filters at 3 gallons per minute ( we can confirm this – our 5 gallon bucket takes about 1.5min)

-• On board pump charged via 12V
+• Has an on board pump charged via 12V

 Thanks for being here!
 Happy building!